Career upgrade: Learn practical AI skills for better jobs and higher pay.

 • IRA-only exceptions: first-time home purchase ($10,000 lifetime), higher education expenses, and health insurance premiums while unemployed

-• Employer plan-only exceptions: separation from service at age 55+ (or 50 for public safety), QDRO distributions, and 457(b) governmental plan distributions
+• Employer plan-only exceptions: separation from service at age 55+ (or 50 for public safety; age 50 or 25-years-of-service for private-sector firefighters), QDRO distributions, and 457(b) governmental plan distributions

 When taxpayers withdraw funds from retirement accounts before reaching age 59-1/2, they generally face a 10% additional tax (commonly called the "early withdrawal penalty") on top of regular income tax.
-The Internal Revenue Code Section 72(t) provides numerous exceptions to this penalty, and the SECURE Act 2.0 (effective 2024) added several new exceptions.
-Understanding these rules is essential for EA exam success.
+Internal Revenue Code Section 72(t) provides numerous exceptions to this penalty, and the SECURE Act 2.0 (effective 2024 forward) added several new ones.
+Understanding these rules for the 2025 tax year is essential for EA exam success.

 The Basic 10% Early Withdrawal Penalty